Ajmal Masroor: Career

+He stood in the same seat in the 2017 general election as an independent, coming third with 6.5% of the votes.
+In 2024, following boundary changes, he stood as an independent in the new Bethnal Green and Stepney constituency, coming a close second with 30.5% of the votes, again behind Rushanara Ali.

-Masroor is a well known broadcaster and presenter on various TV and Radio channels in the UK.
+Masroor is a broadcaster and regular contributor on various TV and radio channels in the UK.
 He currently presents his own programmes on Islam Channel and on Channel S, where he presents an English programme called Let's Talk.
 He is also part of the panel in a programme broadcast by Channel 4, called Shariah TV.
-On Channel 4, he also presented a programme called Make Me a Muslim - he asks six non-Muslims and one lapsed Muslim to follow Islamic teachings for three weeks.
-On 10 May 2009, Masroor presented a programme called "Celebrity Lives - Sharia Style" which was broadcast on BBC One.
+On Channel 4, he also presented a programme called Make Me a Muslim, in which he asks six non-Muslims and one lapsed Muslim to follow Islamic teachings for three weeks.
+On 10 May 2009, Masroor presented a programme called Celebrity Lives - Sharia Style, which was broadcast on BBC One.

-He has also appeared on major news channels such as the BBC, CNN and many other channels as a commentator on social, political and religious issues.
+He has also appeared on major news channels, such as the BBC and CNN as a commentator on social, political and religious issues.
 On 30 January 2011, he appeared on the BBC show The Big Questions, and in 2019 he appeared on BBC's Newsnight.

 In October 2013, Masroor was alerted by anti-terrorist police that he and a number of other prominent Muslim figures in the UK who had spoken out against Islamist extremism were targeted by a propaganda video created by Al-Shabaab, the terrorist group responsible for the attack on the Westgate shopping mall in Kenya: the video urged jihadists in the UK to take action, citing the murder of Lee Rigby as an example to follow.
 Interviewed by Al Jazeera, Masroor said of the video: "It is a terrible piece of work and the content is vile and disgusting and horrific in many ways.
 It is a group of people who are glorifying violence and death.
 It didn't make me scared.
-It just made me angry and more determined.".
-He also received a second death threat in 2015 from the ISIS terrorist cell in Iraq and Syria that led him to moving his home and his family relocating to another country for a short while.
+It just made me angry and more determined."
+He also received a second death threat in 2015, from the ISIS terrorist cell in Iraq and Syria, which led to him moving home, and his family relocating to another country for a short while.

 In July 2015, Masroor was interviewed by Nadia Ali on BBC Asian Network about his Ramadan memories.

-In October 2018 the Muslim World League fired him from the Fitzrovia Mosque for criticising Saudi Arabia and crown prince Mohammed bin Salman, following remarks he made about the disappearance of Jamal Khashoggi and corruption in the royal family.
-The Muslim World League released a statement saying "But since he continued provoking public opinion against the individuals, governments, causing stir in the society, shaming and accusing falsely, no option was left but to stop dealing with him in anyway."
+In October 2018, the Muslim World League fired him from the Fitzrovia Mosque for criticising Saudi Arabia and their Crown Prince Mohammed bin Salman, following remarks he made about the disappearance of Jamal Khashoggi and corruption in the Saudi royal family.
+The Muslim World League released a statement saying, "But since he continued provoking public opinion against the individuals, governments, causing stir in the society, shaming and accusing falsely, no option was left but to stop dealing with him in any way."